Biosocial/BFY-and-Epigenetic-Aging-/README.md

 ## Description

-Access to data and scripts is only possible for those who have access to BFY data
+Access to data is only possible for those who have access to BFY data

 ## Explanation scripts